pymc-devs/pymc/README.rst

 Getting started
 ===============

-This user guide provides all the information needed to install PyMC, code a Bayesian statistical model, run the sampler, save and analyze the results.
+This guide provides all the information needed to install PyMC, code a Bayesian statistical model, run the sampler, save and visualize the results.
-In addition, it contains the list of the available statistical distributions.
+In addition, it contains a list of the statistical distributions currently available.
 More `examples`_ of usage as well as `tutorials`_  are available from the PyMC web site.

 .. _`examples`: http://code.google.com/p/pymc/